readyapi/sqldev/docs/tutorial/fastapi/multiple-models.md

-# Multiple Models with FastAPI
+# Multiple Models with ReadyAPI

 We have been using the same `Hero` model to declare the schema of the data we receive in the API, the table model in the database, and the schema of the data we send back in responses.